Writing Excuses: Hosts

+Starting in season 12, the podcast has also included guest hosts, including Wesley Chu, Piper J. Drake, Mary Anne Mohanraj, C.L.
+Polk, Maurice Broaddus, Amal El-Mohtar, Zoraida Cordova, V.E.
+Schwab, and others.

 Awards

 The Writing Excuses podcast has received the following recognition:

 Shadows Beneath anthology

 Shadows Beneath, an anthology of four stories written by the members of Writing Excuses, was published in 2014.
 The anthology's bonus material is intended to show some of the processes of story creation.
 The stories were brainstormed on the podcast and the first drafts later critiqued.
 Transcripts of the podcasts and one or more drafts of the stories are included.
 The stories are illustrated by Kekai Kotaki, Kathryn Layno, Ben McSweeney, Rhiannon Rasmussen-Silverstein, and Tayler.

 The anthology was released as a hardcover and an ebook in July 2014 through Dragonsteel Entertainment.
 The stories include: